Supernova1114/Epic-Games-Library-Relinker/README.md

 ## How can WE fix this?
 - We cannot physically change what the launcher does.
-- However, we can help the launcher discovering games and relink manifest files to the launcher.
+- However, we can help the launcher discover games.
 This will require a custom written program.
 - The program will have the option to `backup` the game `.item` manifest files to a common directory such as `manifest_backups/` within a common games folder.
 (Or put these in the `.egstore/` folder for each game).
 - The program will have the option to `restore` the `.item` manifest files to the program data directory of an Epic Games Launcher.
 The launcher will then be able to locate these games, and will have a reference to the proper version specification of the game.
 - The program will have the option to `move` a game.
 The program will move the game install, and then update the location reference within the `.item` manifest associated with the game.
 The launcher will now be able to locate the game.
 - The program will have the option to `relink` games.
 This will fix the broken file location references within manifest files of already existing games.

 ## Notes:
-- It does not seem feasable to request a manifest for each game from the Epic servers programmatically.
+- It does not seem feasable to request a manifest file for each game from the Epic Games servers programmatically.
 So if there is a name and hash mismatch of the manifest file or a non-existant manifest file prior to the use of the Epic-Games-Relinker program, the user will need to follow the manual workaround provided by Epic Games.
 This will cause a new .egstore/ to be created for the game and a new `.item` manifest to be created.